 As parents, it is our duty to teach our children about kindness and raise them to treat others with thoughtfulness and respect.
 Here are some practical ways to instill kindness in your kiddos.

 I HATE the word “nice.”
 “Nice” has become so prevalent and generic that it is almost rendered meaningless.
 We use it as a superficial substitute for kindness.
 We use it as a “nice” way of classifying behavior as appropriate or inappropriate.
 “Be nice to your sister,” we say.
 “It is not nice to yell,” we admonish.
 Nice implies in-authenticity.
 You can be nice without actually being kind.
 Being nice requires only outward compliance, being kind requires the engagement of the heart.
 Being nice is really just not being mean, being kind requires action above and beyond.
 I have made a conscious effort to replace the word “nice” in my vocabulary with something more specific and accurate.
 “Be kind to your sister,” or “It is disrespectful to yell.”

 2) Explain what kindness is.

 Children need to be taught.
-Take time to explain what it means to be kind, Kindness involves putting yourself in the other’s shoes (empathy).
-Kindness means doing things to make someone happy, to cheer someone up.
+Take time to explain what it means to be kind.
+Kindness involves putting yourself in the other’s shoes (empathy).
+It means doing things to make someone happy, to cheer someone up.
 Kindness means putting someone’s needs before your wants.
-Kindness requires the giving of one’s time, energy, and self.
-Kindness is extending friendship, love, and mercy.
+It requires the giving of one’s time, energy, and self.
+It is extending friendship, love, and mercy.
 Use simple, concrete language, but don’t underestimate your child’s ability to grasp the concept of kindness.
 For example, “Do you see Billy sitting by himself?
 I’ll bet he is lonely with no one to play with.
 It would be very kind if you asked him to play with you.”